-Jamie Kaplan is CFO and senior vice president of strategy at Chicago-based Pinch Provisions (@pinchprovisions).
-Pinch Provisions is the leading purveyor of personal care kits and premium emergency essentials.
+Jamie Kaplan is CFO and senior vice president of strategy at Chicago-based Pinch Provisions.
+Pinch Provisions is a leading purveyor of personal care kits and premium emergency essentials.

 We talked with Jamie Kaplan about Pinch Provisions’ start as a small mother-daughter venture and how her sister Stephanie and mother Georgette helped build its success.
-Learn how small-business owners can run a flourishing company while working with their closest relations.
-The transcript below has been lightly edited for length and clarity.
+Learn how small business owners can run a flourishing company while working with their closest relations.

 How did Pinch Provisions get its start?